iampedropiedade/karabiner-windows/README.md

 2) Switch Control and Alt keys on Mac System Settings

-3) Add the private.xml and tick all the checkboxes that you want on Karabiner config
+3) Under Misc & Uninstall open private.xml and add the contents of the file on this repo

+4) Go to Change Key, click reload private.xml, then check the options under Remap Portuguese Keys and check the relevant ones